Afjunior18/Grandmas-Chocolicious/README.md

 ## Project Goal:

 In simple terms, my goal is to show my skills in using HTML and CSS to create a website that looks great on any device.
-I want to impress with a responsive design and a seamless user experience.
+I want to impress with a responsive design a user experience.
 The website will be a sweet and delightful place that reflects the passion of a grandmother for chocolates.

 ## User Experience (UX) Development